 - 1. Obtain a signed statement from the complainant, if possible. - 2.
 When investigating the complaint, look for the conditions mentioned above.
 If they are present, apply for a search warrant to enter the property.
 If possible, have the district attorney's office review your application. - 3.
 Contact a veterinarian and the local humane agency to accompany you to the scene.
 The humane agency can help remove and house the animals. - 4.
 Arrest the owner and remove him from the scene. - 5.
 Charge the owner or person responsible for the care of the animals with the appropriate number of cruelty charges. - 6.
-Notify the United States Department of Agriculture which is in charge of licensing and standards of care for animal breeders.
-(See Appendix III, "Resource Agencies.") - 7.
-If the person is convicted of the charges or negotiates a plea bargain, notify the registering agency responsible for granting registration status to the particular species of animal, or ask the humane society that assisted you on the case to do so.
+Notify the United States Department of Agriculture which is in charge of licensing and standards of care for animal breeders (see Appendix III, "Resource Agencies").

-For example, in the case of dogs, the American Kennel Club should be notified.
-(See Appendix III, "Resource Agencies".)
+7. If the person is convicted of the charges or negotiates a plea bargain, notify the registering agency responsible for granting registration status to the particular species of animal, or ask the humane society that assisted you on the case to do so.
+For example, in the case of dogs, the American Kennel Club should be notified (see Appendix III, "Resource Agencies").
 Upon receipt of this information, the registering agency will normally revoke the person's registered breeder status, thus discouraging him from engaging in this type of behavior again.
+In the case of someone breeding animals without a license, file a complaint with the NYS Department of Agriculture and Markets at: https://agriculture.ny.gov/animals/pet-dealer-complaint-form.